mondbr/pofda-mywork/README.md

 # Principles of Data Analytics
 by Monika Dabrowska

-This repository is for assignment project for  Principles of Data Analytics module on Higher Diploma in Data Analytics course from [ATU](https://www.atu.ie/) in Summer 2023/24.
+This repository is for the assignment project for the Principles of Data Analytics module in the Higher Diploma in Data Analytics course at [ATU](https://www.atu.ie/) at summer semester 2023/24.

-The purpose of the assessment is to ensure students can demonstrate the following:
+The assessment aims to ensure students can demonstrate the following:

-- Source and investigate sets of data.
+- Sourcing and investigating data sets.
-- Programmatically explore and visualize data.
+- Programmatically exploring and visualizing data.
-- Apply basic mathematical data analysis techniques to data sets.
+- Applying basic mathematical data analysis techniques to data sets.
-- Model real-world problems for analysis by computer.
+- Modeling real-world problems for computer analysis.
-- Provide evidence in a decision-making process using a data set.
+- Providing evidence in decision-making processes using data sets.
-- Appreciate the limitations of graphical representations in data intensive workflows.
+- Recognizing the limitations of graphical representations in data-intensive workflows.

 ## Assessment Overview

 The assessment consists of three parts: tasks, a project, and a presentation component, all submitted in one Jupyter notebook on this GitHub repository.

-It centers around the Palmer Penguins dataset, which we were discussing during the module.
+It is focusing on the Palmer Penguins dataset, which we were discussing during the module.

 The goal is to create a portfolio for future job applications, where presentation matters to employers.